Orlando Arcia Player Props: Braves vs. Reds

 Orlando Arcia At The Plate

-- Arcia has two doubles, two home runs and three walks while batting .316.
+- Arcia has two doubles, two home runs and four walks while batting .341.

-- Among the qualifying hitters, he ranks 50th in batting average, while his on-base percentage ranks 79th and he is 50th in slugging.
+- Among the qualifying hitters in baseball, his batting average ranks 21st, his on-base percentage ranks 42nd, and he is 44th in the league in slugging.

-- In 70.0% of his games this season (seven of 10), Arcia has picked up at least one hit, and in three of those games (30.0%) he recorded multiple hits.
+- Arcia has picked up a hit in 72.7% of his 11 games this season, with multiple hits in 36.4% of them.

-- Arcia has driven in a run in three games this season (30.0%), including one multiple-RBI game.
+- Arcia has driven in a run in four games this year (36.4%), including one multiple-RBI game.

-- In six of 10 games this year, he has scored, and three of those games included multiple runs.
+- He has scored in seven games this year (63.6%), including multiple runs in three games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.